carehart/awesome-cf-compose/README.md

 # Awesome CF compose  [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-A curated list of Docker Compose samples for use with the Adobe ColdFusion Docker images, based on the concept found in the more general-purpose https://github.com/docker/awesome-compose project.
+A curated list of Docker Compose examples for use with the Adobe ColdFusion Docker images, based on the concept found in the more general-purpose https://github.com/docker/awesome-compose project.

-These samples provide a starting point for how to integrate different services using a Compose file and to manage their deployment with Docker Compose.
+These examples provide a starting point for how to integrate different services using a Compose file and to manage their deployment with Docker Compose.

 ## Contents